erwbgy/puppet-tomcat/README.md

 get their own server.xml file based on the template specified with instance variables (like basedir and logdir) substituted.

+All files are relative to the product installation.
+For example if the product installation is '/opt/tomcat/apache-tomcat-7.0.37' then the full path to the 'tomcat-users.xml' file would be '/opt/tomcat/apache-tomcat-7.0.37/conf/tomcat-users.xml'.

 ## Product files

 Place the product zip files (eg. 'apache-tomcat-7.0.32.tar.gz') under a